Olivier De Schutter: United Nations Special Rapporteur

-De Schutter is featured in Marie-Monique Robins 2012 documentary Crops of the Future, where his encouraging study of agro-ecology and the solutions to our planet's food crisis is presented.
+De Schutter was featured in Marie-Monique Robin's 2012 documentary Crops of the Future, where his encouraging study of agro-ecology and the solutions to our planet's food crisis is presented.

 Between 2015 and 2020, Olivier De Schutter was a member of the UN Committee on Economic, Social and Cultural Rights, an expert body tasked with the supervision of the International Covenant on Economic, Social and Cultural Rights.
-The Committee meets for three sessions each year, receiving country reports and assessing individual communications under an Optional Protocol that entered into force in May 2013.
+The committee meets for three sessions each year, receiving country reports and assessing individual communications under an Optional Protocol that entered into force in May 2013.

 In his capacity of UN Special Rapporteur on extreme poverty and human rights, Olivier De Schutter presented an initial report on how to combat poverty within planetary boundaries, making the case for a "just transition" as part of "building back better" after the Covid-19-induced economic crisis.
 His subsequent reports focused on the inter-generational transmission of poverty, highlighting discrimination against people in poverty and insufficient investment in early childhood as key factors explaining the perpetuation of poverty.
 He also worked extensively on the obstacles to the adoption by all countries of social protection floors, advocating since 2012 on the need to establishing a new international financing facility to that effect, called the Global Fund for Social Protection and dedicating a report to the issue of the "non-take-up of rights" in the field of social protection.